arisgeo/TwitterFeeds/README.md

 # Classifying Twitter Feeds

-In partnership with the U.K Office for National Statistics, this project aims to classify Twitter feeds by bots, organisations and real users.
+In partnership with the Office for National Statistics (UK), this project aims to classify live Twitter feeds into bots, organisations and real users.

 ### Prerequisites